smeade/programming-elixir-book-notes/chapter7:ListsAndRecursion/readme.md

 #### My Pulse

 I'm so ready to get through Part I - Conventional Programming part of the book and onto the Concurrent Programming chapters.
+Learning how to turn the wrench is not nearly as fun as the turning itself.
 But I know that I learn best by building up a foundation and so do want to have a solid understanding of these fundamentals.

 I'm also anxious to read [Programming Pheonix](https://pragprog.com/book/phoenix/programming-phoenix) but, again, want to have at least a basic understanding and comfort with Elixir first.